“All disease begins in the gut.” – Hippocrates

 - Bloating/excessive gas

 - Brain fog

 - Mood swings/irritability

 Should I Get Tested?

 Maybe.
 Many digestive issues can be solved simply by going on an elimination diet.
-This is defined by removing the top 7 inflammatory foods – gluten, dairy, egg, soy, corn, peanuts, and artificial sweeteners/sugar.
-While this sounds daunting and restrictive to many people, our exceptional health coaches work closely with our members to make successful dietary changes.
+This is defined by removing the top 7 inflammatory foods—gluten, dairy, egg, soy, corn, peanuts, and artificial sweeteners/sugar.
+While this sounds daunting and restrictive to many people, working closely with a health coach can help you make successful dietary changes.